 Geostationary Equatorial Orbit (GEO)

 GEO satellites orbit the Earth at the same speed as its rotation, maintaining a constant positioning over the Earth.
 A corresponding fixed antenna on Earth stays pointed towards the GEO satellite.
 Accordingly, telecommunications and weather monitoring use cases are most common.
-For example, TV antennas do not require adjustment and continual observation of an area can identify weather trends.
-There are also navigation satellites on the GEO orbit to provide a known calibration point and enhance GPS accuracy.
+To maintain this orbit they must be 36,000km away from the Earth.
+This provides far slower speeds than consumers expect.

-As a result, satellites in this orbit make up over 10% of all satellites in space.
+Satellites in this orbit make up ~ 12% of satellites.
 Satellites in GEO have a large range over the Earth, so as few as three equally spaced satellites can provide near global coverage.

 Medium Earth Orbit (MEO)